-The titanium and stainless steel versions of Apple Watch Series 5 are nearly identical in every way.
+The titanium and stainless steel versions of Apple Watch are nearly identical in every way.
 They both come in 40mm or 44mm sizes, and they are both made of harder metal than the aluminum Apple Watch.
 The differences are minor but might make all the difference in what you decide to buy.

-The two different material cases are so identical that there's no reason for me to lay the details out in a pretty little table, but I'm going to anyway, just to show you how similar they both are.
+For Apple Watch stainless steel vs titanium, the case materials are so identical that there's no reason for me to lay the details out in a pretty little table, but I'm going to anyway, just to show you how similar they both are.

 |Titanium Apple Watch||Stainless steel Apple Watch|